State Augmented Constrained Reinforcement Learning: Overcoming the Limitations of Learning with Rewards: Numerical Example

 \section{Numerical Example}

 Let us consider again the \emph{monitoring problem}, first introduced in Fig.~\ref{fig:example}, in which an agent must spend a specific portion of its time in certain regions of the environment.
 As we discussed in the simpler Example~\ref{ex_monitoring}, this is a problem for which classical reinforcement learning is unable to learn a solution.
 For the numerical results in this section, we study a slightly more complex version of this problem.
 More formally, let us consider a MDP formed by a state space $\mathcal{S}=[0,10] \times [0,10]$ representing the $x$- and $y$-axis position of the agent.
-The agent takes actions, following a Gaussian policy, the mean of which is constructed by a function approximator given by a weighted linear combination of Gaussian kernels.
+The state of the agent evolves following the dynamics $s_{t+1}=s_t+T_s a_t$, where $T_s=0.05$ is the chosen sampling time of the system.
+The agent samples actions $a_t$ from a Gaussian policy $\pi_\theta$, the mean of which is constructed by a function approximator given by a weighted linear combination of Gaussian kernels.
+We choose the bandwidth of the Gaussian kernels to be equal to their spacing, with them being spaced 1 unit from each other.
 The weights of this function approximator are the parameters to be learned by the agent.
 The task is specified as a CRL problem.
 Specifically, setting $r_0(s_t,a_t)=0$ and $r_i(s_t,a_t)=1$ if the agent is inside the $i$-th region to be monitored.
 As illustrated in Figure \ref{fig:quiver}, we consider four regions to be monitored, indexed by $i\in \{1,2,3,4\}=\{ \texttt{red}, \texttt{blue}, \texttt{green}, \texttt{orange}\}$, where the colors are matched in the plots.
 The task requirements $c_i$ of the agent are to monitor each region at least $20\%$, $15\%$, $10\%$ and $5\%$ of its time, respectively.
 The agent is trained via the A-CRL algorithm described in Section \ref{sec_algorithm}.
 During the training phase, the RL algorithm used is a policy gradient \cite{sutton2000policy} with rollouts of fixed horizon $T=20$ and step size of $\eta_{\theta}=0.001$, for $1{,}000{,}000$ iterations.

 The policy $\pi_\theta(\lambda)$ after training is shown in Figure \ref{fig:quiver}.
 Specifically, Fig. \ref{fig:quiver_high_low} and Fig. \ref{fig:quiver_mid_mid} show the resulting policy for different values of the Lagrange multipliers $\lambda$.
 In the A-CRL method, the policy includes the Lagrangian variables as part of the augmented state space.
 When the Lagrange multiplier associated to one of the regions takes a higher value compared to the other regions, the policy moves the agent towards that region.
 This is the case shown in Fig. \ref{fig:quiver_high_low}, where all dual variables but $\lambda_1=5$ are set to zero.
 For such case, the policy is to move towards the red ($i=1$) monitoring area.
 Similarly, we show in Fig. \ref{fig:quiver_mid_mid} the policy when two of the Lagrangian multipliers take large values, and the other regions are kept to zero.
 In this case, the policy is to move into any of the two regions, blue ($i=2$) or green ($i=3$).
 Similar behavior can be observed when setting the Lagrange multipliers of the other regions accordingly.